nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Spaces in the middle of a phone number are accepted (eg. 9123 4523), as are phone numbers without spaces (eg. 91234523).
 * Spaces in unusual locations will render the phone number invalid (eg. 912 34523).

+### Tags
+* Tags can contain any characters, but they should not begin with whitespace.
+* You can include hyphens and spaces as necessary between words for tags that are multiple words long!
 --------------------------------------------------------------------------------------------------------------------

 ## FAQ